MIRO-UCLouvain/RT-Model-Card/README.md

 ---

 ## Features

-- **Open Access**: All content is freely accessible to promote transparency and collaboration.
 - **Standardized Structure**: Model cards follow a consistent 6-section format, making them easy to compare and interpret.
 - **Full Pipeline Transparency**: Provides details on the entire workflow, including pre-processing, learning architecture, and post-processing steps.
 - **Task-Specific Adaptability**: When creating a new model card, users select from four tasks (Segmentation, Dose prediction, Image-to-image translation, or Other).
 Based on the chosen task, the card dynamically displays the relevant task-specific fields to be filled in.
 - **Versioning Support**: Built-in fields allow tracking of updates to both the model and its documentation.
-- **Evaluation & Commissioning**: Supports multiple evaluation forms for different datasets or clinical institutions, with clear distinction between research evaluation and clinical commissioning.
+- **Evaluation & Commissioning**: Supports multiple evaluation forms for different datasets or clinical institutions.
 - **Supporting Materials Integration**: Attach or reference figures, tables, and appendices without cluttering the main document.
-- **Digital Prototype Tool**: Online platform that guides users with recommendations, interactive fields, and structured workflows.
 - **Flexible Export Options**: Download model cards in multiple formats (.json, .pdf, .md, .zip) for sharing and archival purposes.
 - **Progress Tracking**: Built-in warning system highlights required fields that are missing or incomplete.
 - **Community-Driven Development**: Encourages feedback, edits, and contributions from the Radiation Therapy and AI community.